-Vice Principal - Middle School
+Vice Principal and Middle School Social Studies

 I have been an educator for the past ten years.
 I began my career at the University of New Hampshire as a history instructor.
 Subsequently, I taught at several other colleges including Massasoit Community College and Becker College.
 In 2015, I transitioned to teaching in secondary education.
 I taught in the Social Studies department at Coyle and Cassidy for three years before becoming the Department Chair in the Spring of 2018.
 As a department chair, I was responsible for overseeing the curriculum for grades 5-12, supervising teachers within the department, and serving on the leadership board.
 I hold a BA with Honors and a Master’s Degree in History from Binghamton University.
 I also attended Bridgewater State University and completed a Post-Baccalaureate program to become licensed to teach Social Studies in grades 5-12 in the state of Massachusetts.
 My family are active members of Annunciation of the Lord parish in Taunton.